The Crundale Downs & Great Stour River

 Take the train nearest to 9.10am from Charing Cross Station to Wye.
 Journey time 1 hour 30 minutes.
 For a premium, you can reduce the journey time to 1 hour by taking the High Speed Train from St Pancras and changing at Ashford International.
 Trains back to Charing Cross run twice an hour; change at Ashford for the High Speed Train to St Pancras.

 The only lunch pub on this walk, the Compasses Inn (tel.
-01227 700300) in Sole Street, now insists on advance booking (rigidly: in April 2016 it was reluctant to serve three walkers who turned up on spec, even though it was nearly empty).
+01227 700300) in Sole Street, is a gourmet pub serving excellent (but expensive) cuisine.
+Please note the pub's management insists on advance booking (rigidly: in April 2016 it was reluctant to serve three walkers who turned up on spec, even though the pub was nearly empty).
+Booking from Wye station at walk start is fine, as is amending the numbers, but do try to keep to your e.t.a.
+If you miss your slot by fifteen minutes, your order will not be taken until after the next bookers have arrived.
 The pub serves food from 12 noon to 2.30 pm, Tuesday to Saturday and till 6pm on Sundays (closed Mondays).
-The quality of the cuisine is excellent - if you are fortunate enough to be served.
+As noted earlier, the quality of the cuisine is excellent - but then it has to be as the management is "difficult" to put it politely.

 The former pub in Hassell Street, marked on old OS maps, closed long ago.